Vintage Components - Shimano Rear Derailleurs

 From behind

-And from behind
+And from underneath

 Shimano Deore long cage rear derailleur.
 Used, $40.00